WPTravelteam/wp-travel/readme.txt

 * Added hook to change label of file input type on checkout page
 * Added hook to set default payment method
 * Added condition to check payment method in case of only one payment method is enabled
-* Added a hook to make a trip itinerary on toggle form
+* Added a hook to make a trip itinerary on the toggle form

 **For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v8-8-0-update-release-note).**